List of works similar to the 2020 Utah monolith: South Australia

 On December 10, 2020, a monolith was discovered along the Seaford railway line, just south of the Noarlunga Centre in Adelaide, South Australia.
 The monolith has four separate coordinates marked on the side.
 It is believed to be erected separate from the YouTube group who filmed themselves erecting a monolith outside of Melbourne.
 The coordinates appear to be (from top to bottom): (40.7624N, 73.9738W), (15.2413973N, 145.7122932E), (17.75N, 142.5E), (29.97N, 31.1375E).
 The second coordinate is based on the news report; it is hard to make out from photos and thus can't be verified without a clear photo.
 These coordinates point approximately to: (1) Trump Tower, New York City, New York, USA, (2) Managaha Island, North Mariana Islands, (3) The Mariana Trench (NW of Managaha Island), (4) The Sphinx in Giza, Egypt.
 This monolith was replaced with three metal rebar poles/stakes.
 The 3 clear coordinates point in a straight line from Trump Tower to the Sphinx to the Mariana Trench (with the less clear coordinate of Managaha Island being near the Mariana Trench).

 Victoria

-In early December 2020, Australian comedy group Aunty Donna teamed up with the YouTubers behind the channel "I Did a Thing" and erected a monolith on the outskirts of Melbourne, in an effort to promote their Netflix series Aunty Donna's Big Ol' House of Fun.
+In early December 2020, Australian comedy group Aunty Donna teamed up with the YouTubers behind the channel "I Did a Thing" and his friends erected a monolith on the outskirts of Melbourne, in an effort to promote their Netflix series Aunty Donna's Big Ol' House of Fun.